knighthawk0811/vi-include-post-by/readme.txt

 == Description ==

-Version 8 Plugin: Include Post By - provides your pages and posts with shortcodes allowing you to display other pages and posts inside them either by their ID or by category.
+VI: Include Post By - provides your pages and posts with shortcodes allowing you to display other pages and posts inside them either by their ID or by category.

 == Changelog ==